 - Pelvic injuries.

 - Bone fractures.

 - Cuts and bruises

 Fault in Pedestrian Accidents

-For the driver of a motor vehicle to bear a liability to the injured pedestrian, the pedestrian must prove that the driver was driving negligently at the time of the crash.
+For the driver of an Orlando motor vehicle to bear a liability to the injured pedestrian, the pedestrian must prove that the driver was driving negligently at the time of the crash.
 The law typically defines negligence as “A failure to behave with the level of care that someone of ordinary prudence would have exercised under the same circumstances.”
 These four key factors establish negligence in a pedestrian crash case:

 - The person at fault owed the victim a duty of care.
 All vehicle drivers owe a duty to use reasonable care to avoid the risk of harm to pedestrians or others on the road.
 Each pedestrian accident is different, and the determination of the legal duty placed upon the driver will depend upon the unique circumstances of that situation.

 - The person at fault breached the duty of care.
 For example, the motorist may have been distracted, speeding, or driving while intoxicated.